 Additional Environmental Alumni Graduates from 2016:

-Emmet McKinney is a research associate at the Environmental Law Institute.
+Emmet McKinney was a research associate at the Environmental Law Institute, then went on to a master’s in urban planning at MIT (starting in 2018).

 2017 Environmental and Sustainability Studies Minors